zenml-io/zenml/docs/book/how-to/handle-data-artifacts/manage-big-data.md

 # Scaling Strategies for Big Data in ZenML

 As your machine learning projects grow, you'll often encounter datasets that challenge your existing data processing pipelines.
-This chapter explores strategies for scaling your ZenML pipelines to handle increasingly large datasets.
+This section explores strategies for scaling your ZenML pipelines to handle increasingly large datasets.
 For information on creating custom Dataset classes and managing complex data flows, refer to [custom dataset classes](datasets.md).

 ## Understanding Dataset Size Thresholds